DanielHakim01/FinalAssessmentWebSecurity/README.md

 ### 1. Input Validation
 ### 2. Authentication

-In this part, we will be implementing Authentication measures. <br>
+In this part, we will be implementing Authentication measures which are:. <br>
+1. Identification
+2. Confirmation
+3. Hashed password

 Firstly, new user will need to register their account before they can access the web application. <br>
 Here user needs to input their credentials such as username and password. <br>